paulinho-16/MEIC-TVVS/assignments/assignment4.md

 - **Updated**: indicates that the table of projects is currently updated, with existing changes to a specific field of a project saved
 - **Edit Text**: represents the state where a text field is being edited, such as the title of the project or the times
 - **Edit Notes**: represents the state where the project's notes are being edited
-- **New Quota**: represents the state where a *Time Quota* for a time field of the project, which works as an objective time to reach in the respective project, is being edited; this edition happens on a pop-up window
+- **New Quota**: represents the state where a *Time Quota*, which works as an objective time to reach in the respective project, is being edited for a time field of the project; this edition happens on a pop-up window
-- **Edit Colour**: represents the state where the project's colour is being edited; consists of some predefined colour for quick selection and one option for accessing an advanced menu, moving to the following state
+- **Edit Colour**: represents the state where the project's colour is being edited; consists of a bar selection of some predefined colour and one option for accessing an advanced menu, moving to the following state
-- **Custom Colour**: represents a specific state where an advanced menu for colour selection is being used, as a pop-up window; the available formats are Swatches (colour palette), HSV, HSL, RGB and CMYK
+- **Custom Colour**: represents a specific state where an advanced menu for colour selection is being used, in a pop-up window; the available formats are Swatches (colour palette), HSV, HSL, RGB and CMYK

 It also contains the following events:
 - **edit_checked**: pressing the checkbox that marks a project as checked/unchecked (finished/unfinished)